Have questions? We're here.

 Day 3: Torsken for Anderdalen National Park, Norwegian Coast

-Over the next few days, explore parts of Norway’s remarkable 1,000-kilometer (600-mile) coastline.
+Over the next few days, you explore parts of Norway’s remarkable 1,000-kilometer (600-mile) coastline.
 Starting in Torsken, in the very north of the country, you make your way south, stopping in the Lofoten Islands.
 The spectacular northern lights are a natural phenomenon that is most commonly seen in the sky above the Arctic Circle, between autumn and early spring.
 As you are near Ånderdalen National Park in northern Norway, keep a close watch in hope of witnessing this dazzling spectacle in the night sky.

 Embark on a leisurely amble through the quaint village of Torsken, where breathtaking natural beauty provides a captivating backdrop.
 As you meander along Torsken’s narrow lanes, immerse yourself in the village’s fascinating history, a rich tapestry woven from centuries of fishing traditions and the enduring spirit of its community.
 Admire the scenic splendor that surrounds you, with the majestic Senja mountains creating a stunning panorama and the tranquil streets lined with colorful houses, each possessing its own unique character.
 En route, you can have the opportunity to visit Torsken Church, a cherished local landmark dating back to the 18th century.
 Before your exploration concludes, indulge your palate with a selection of local delicacies, not only distinctive to this region but also emblematic of Norwegian culinary heritage.